tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Quick Action

 _Recharge 11+:_ When you hit a nearby foe with an attack, your cloak engulfs them and draws them into a nightmare realm.
-Survivors have reported seeing a dead world of grey desolation, inhabited only by shambling zombies ruled by the Lich King from a citadel of bone.
+Survivors have reported seeing a dead world of grey desolation, inhabited only by shambling zombies ruled by a prominent lich from a citadel of bone.
 The vision inflicts 4d10 psychic damage on your enemy.
 The target is swallowed by your cloak and vanishes from the battlefield until the start of their next turn, at which point they emerge at a point nearby of your choice.

 **Quirk:** Spouts apocalyptic prophecies about how we’re all doomed, utterly doomed.